Programming with Toit

 Running the Demos

-Once your development environment is ready, you will run the hello
+Once your development environment is ready, you will run the hello and led demos.

 I recommend first creating an appropriate folder on your computer.
 For example: